hdShang/arxiv-daily/docs/cs-LG/2025-05-06/papers/250503084v1-adversarial-attacks-in-multimodal-systems-a-practitioners-survey.md

 ---
 layout: default
-title: Adversarial Attacks in Multimodal Systems: A Practitioner's Survey
+title: "Adversarial Attacks in Multimodal Systems: A Practitioner's Survey"
 ---

 # Adversarial Attacks in Multimodal Systems: A Practitioner's Survey